CaioVieira-dev/first-react-three-fiber/src/pages/Physics/notes.md

 ## CompoundBody
 - To create a compound body we use the group tag.
 - To give it physics we use the useCompoundBody hook, parsing the ref it returns as an prop of the group of meshes.

+## Interaction
+- When we set the physics to an object we can receive an api, this api have the methods to interact with the object physics.